 Change a router's security settings and password

 This is a number listed in your router instruction manual.
 For many brands, the number you need to enter is 192.168.1.1.
 Press Enter.
+You may be asked for an administrator password - also printed on the router label.

 You’ll see a page that looks like a webpage, which is hosted in the router.
-From here you can make changes to the router.
+From here, you can make changes to the router.

 To change the default password, click the Administration tab (this may vary between routers).
 Some older routers come with weak passwords such as ‘admin’ that are easy to guess, so it's important to use a good one.